fwup-home/fwup/README.md

 ---------------|--------------|------------
 Success        | "OK"         | The command was executed successfully.
 The payload is a 2 bytes result code (currently 0 for success) followed by an optional textual message.
 Error          | "ER"         | A failure occurred.
 The payload is a 2 byte error code (future use) followed by a textual error message.
-Warning        | "WN"         | A warning occurred.
-The payload is a 2 byte error code (future use) followed by a textual error message.
+Info           | "WN"         | Output from info() calls and rare non-fatal fwup warnings.
+The payload is a 2 byte code (future use) followed by a textual message.
 Progress       | "PR"         | The next two bytes are the progress (0-100) as a big endian integer.

 A related option is `--exit-handshake`.
 This option was specifically implemented